 Any produce that remains at 8:00 pm is given to the Emergency Food Pantry operated by Our Lady of Sorrows, along with shares that have been donated to them.
 This produce helps to provide a ‘life raft’ to our Jersey City neighbors who are experiencing an emergency need for food.

 We plan a farm visit each year with a potluck lunch and farm tour – this is a great family day in the country.

 How can I join?

-Enrollment will re-open to everyone in early 2014.
+Enrollment is open for the 2014 season.
 For more information, please contact us.